 History of the Breed

-The Arabian’s delicate head has concave profile below big and prominent eyes; neck is arched and high-set with a high tail carriage.
+A purebred Arabian horse has a delicate head with a concave profile below big and prominent eyes; the neck is arched and high-set with a high tail carriage.
 Back is straight and short with pronounced and straight withers.
 The muscular, deep and broad chest goes with a long and sloping shoulder.
 Broad muscular legs with strong joints and tendons are clearly defined.
 Small hooves with very tough horn are wide at the heel.
 Feet and legs have common white markings.
 The skin is invariably black with fine and silky coat.
 The mane and tail are full.
 The skeletal structure of Arabian is different from other breeds.
 Other breeds have 6 lumbar vertebrae, but Arabian has 5; and has 17 pairs of ribs instead of 18.
 Arabians have good croup length and excellent depth at the hip.
 This is the reason for Arabian to have excellent agility.
 According to information published by the US Equestrian Federation, most Arabians stand between 14.1 to15.1 hands while some were larger or smaller than this average range.
 Although they are shorter, Arabians are still classified as a horse.
 Compared to heavier and taller breeds, the Arabian can hold its own because it is sure-footed, short cannons, and its back is shorter, but broader.
 Compared with breed of the same size, Arabians can carry heavier riders.
 The Arabian temperament is complicated for its spirited disposition.
-Not found in other breeds, the Arabian has created a loyalty between horses and human and because of their loyalty to humans, US Equestrian Federation allows children under the age of 18 to exhibit stallions in virtually all show-ring classifications.
+Not found in other breeds, the Arabian has created a loyalty between horses and human and because of their loyalty to humans, US Equestrian Federation allows children under the age of 18 to exhibit stallions in virtually all show-ring classifications and Arabian horse show.
 Arabians are quick to learn but easily pick up bad habit and this behavior is very difficult to change.
 Arabians do not accept inept training practices either.
-This horse is stubborn and won’t want to listen to commands
+This horse is stubborn and won’t want to listen to commands.

 Largest Arabian Breeding Facilities

 In the United States, there is only a single breed registry for the Arabian horses and that is called the Arabian Horse Association (AHA).
 Its work involved coordinating with the Equestrian Federation of the United States in issuing permits and authorizing horse shows.
 It is also tasked to assign licensed judges during competition of Arabian horses.
 AHA results after the affiliation of Arabian Horse Association International and the American Arabian Horse Registry.
 Their purpose was to meet with and to encourage all owners of Arabian horses in breeding and holding competitive and recreational interests of Arabian horses.
 Another purpose was to maintain the Half-Arabian and Anglo-Arabian registry.
 The largest and most successful breeder of the beautiful, rare and valuable Egyptian Arabian horse in North America is Arabians Ltd. They have exported the best Arabian breeds to 5 continents of the world.
 These best Arabian horses are now kept in the luxurious stables of the top Arabian breeders that include kings, business moguls, sheikhs, billionaires and movie stars.
 They are turning out champion Arabians in every color.
 They were able to breed the rare black Arabian horse.
 The best breeders for the Arabian horses, whether big and small; started their breeding ventures after exporting from Arabians Ltd. Breeding of Arabian horses is becoming more popular and Arabians are imported to the US from Saudi Arabia and South America to perfect the breed.

 The Use of Arabian horse today

 Throughout history, Arabian horses are found world-over during peace, war and trade.
 They are used to improve other breeds by adding longer endurance, faster speed, more refinement, and stronger bones as they are a light horse breed.
 Today, Arabian bloodlines are found in almost every modern breed of riding horse.
 Arabians join many competitions especially in racing, shows, endurance riding, jumping, and more.
 They also serve for pleasure trail riding and working as ranch horses for people who do not join competitive events.
 Arabians are also most popular participants in films, movies, parades, circuses and other places where horses are used.
 They excel in a wide variety of activities popular today due to their trainability, gentle disposition, high stamina and intelligence.
 They are excellent in a wide variety of activities popular today.
 As an endurance horse, the Arabian has no equal.